 Q Quest tion Respor nse 10 i) Do you think a cut-off date for "new embedded generation" of 30 June 2017 is appropriate?
 What other date would you propose? i) We believe that the industry deserves a few more years before the cut-off date is introduced, as generation commissioned after this date may have been based on investment decisions ii) Do you have any views on how mixed sites are being addressed in CMP264 Original? made with this embedded benefit in mind and it would be unfair to penalise those parties. iii) Do you think new-build embedded generation capacity that has entered into long term financial and performance commitment obligations via 2014 and 2015 capacity market or contracts for difference auctions (prior to this modification proposal) should be given exceptions to this cutoff date? ii) In the whole, we do agree with the views on mixed sites.
 We do however seek clarification on the scenario where additional generating capacity is connected behind an existing exporting meter.
 We believe it will be hard to calculate this and seek clarification if sub-metering will be introduced or if it will be calculated by estimates.
-We iv) Do you agree that ignoring demand behind the meter is unlikely to create a significant "loophole" or material discrimination risk in relation to the CMP264 arrangements ithe short term also seek clarification in the scenario where there isn't an existing export meter and there is no increase in capacity, what would this be classed as? iii) We believe that they should not have an exception to the cut-off date, but v) Question to suppliers: Do you consider that the wording of your existing contracts allow you to reflect the changes provided by these modifications in a cost reflective manner.
+We also seek clarification in the scenario "loophole" or material discrimination risk in relation demand behind the meter is unlikely to create a significant "loophole" or material discrimination risk in relation to the CMP264 arrangements in where there isn't an existing export meter and there is no increase in capacity, what would this be classed as? iii) We believe that they should not have an exception to the cut-off date, but v) Question to suppliers: Do you consider that the wording of your existing contracts allow you to reflect the changes provided by these modifications in a cost reflective manner.
 For example, these changes will apply to existing PPAs and generators who significantly alter their output (EREC 59). instead be given a longer notice for their cut-off date.
-This is due fact that they bid for this on the assumption they would have this benefit. iv) We agree that it is unlikely. v) We believe that this shouldn't be a and could be resolved at contra renewals. instead be given a longer notice period for their cut-off date.
-This is due to the fact that they bid for this on the assumption they would have this benefit.
+This is dustact that they bid for this on the assumption they would have the benefit. iv) We agree that it is unlikely. v) We believe that this shouldn't be a and could be resolved at contragrenewals.
 We agree that it is unlikely.
 We believe that this shouldn't be an issue and could be resolved at contract vi) Do you agree with the definition of commissioned and do you agree that it is appropriate?
-If you do not agree with the definition or that it is appropriate please provide alternative definitions and rationale for this definition. v ., is appropriate.
+If you do not agree with the definition or that it is appropriate please provide alternative definitions and rationale for this definition. •-, is appropriate.